Chart Color Schemes

 Essendon has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch identified 23 projects likely impacting the area.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 23 projects likely impacting the region.
 Notable projects include LUMA Sunshine North, Buckley Street Level Crossing Removal, 881 Mt Alexander Road in Essendon, and Moonee Valley Racing Club Grandstand & Clubhouse Redevelopment.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.